Transparency of History in Galactic Game Theory

 In general, collective power arises from broad alliances: technology exchange, robust trade networks, shared defence pacts, etc. This is commonly seen in real-world human history, and it presumably generalizes if no single empire can roll over all others easily.

-Would Cooperators Penalize Defectors?
+Would Cooperators Penalise Defectors?

 Yes, in various ways.
 There is refusal to trade with and isolation from defectors, defensive alliances against defectors and reputational damages to defectors.
-Potential penalties might include: a) cutting off technological or economic exchange so the defector lags behind in future developments, b) formal or informal pacts that ensure any aggression by the defector meets widespread resistance, and c) reputational damage where the defector’s moral standing drops, making other civilizations wary or unwilling to form beneficial agreements with them.
+Potential penalties might include: a) cutting off technological or economic exchange so the defector lags behind in future developments, b) formal or informal pacts that ensure any aggression by the defector meets widespread resistance, and c) reputational damage where the defector’s moral standing drops, making other civilisations wary or unwilling to form beneficial agreements with them.

-The method of penalizing could be direct or indirect—depending on how “aggressive” the cooperators are allowed to be without violating their own moral principles.
+The method of penalising could be direct or indirect—depending on how “aggressive” the cooperators are allowed to be without violating their own moral principles.
 They might prefer, where practical, “containment” strategies over outright extermination.

 Possibly, yes, but it depends on how “immoral history” transitions into the present:

-If the immoral actions were truly in the past and the civilization were genuinely now stable and moral, cooperators might see punishing them as counterproductive.
-They could say: “We reward reformed behavior.”
+If the immoral actions were truly in the past and the civilisation were genuinely now stable and moral, cooperators might see punishing them as counterproductive.
+They could say: “We reward reformed behaviour.”
 However if atrocities continue unabated: Cooperators could impose sanctions, isolate, or (in extreme cases) forcibly intervene.
 But the difficult one is future risk: If the immoral history suggests a continuing or repeated pattern, cooperators might see it as a direct threat to cosmic stability and act accordingly.

 A key dynamic is whether cooperators believe in moral improvement and rehabilitation or see a historically aggressive civilization as too risky to allow the chance to repeat such actions.